mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 jb build .
 ```

 to build the entire book on your computer.
-Alternatively, you can also create a new Python file in VS Code and run the empty file.
-This will open a Conda Promt at the bottom of the screen in which you can also build the book or install packages (just make sure you selected the correct Conda environment).
 Once the build is finished, a link will show up in the terminal, which you paste into your browser to open the book (or you can just open the `_build/html/index.html` file manually).
 You can then modify the book in any way you like and rebuild it to show the changes.

 You can also use the exercises locally by simply opening the `.ipynb` files from the relevant folders whithin the `book/` folder in VS Code.
 However, you can can also open them in Google Colab by opening them from whithin the book and clicking on the rocket symbol.